petrusen/pomsimulator/docs/source/installation_procedure.rst

      $ cd pomsimulator
      $ pip install -e .

 .. attention:: Installing POMSimulator directly on your /home/user may result in incompatibilities with other Python dependent packages.
-Thus, we highly recommend to create a separate Python environment.
+Thus, we highly recommend creating a separate Python environment.

 .. code:: bash